Testing a Brand New Theme

 1. Create your new theme in Shopify.
 Make sure you've [added the Intelligems Script](https://docs.intelligems.io/getting-started/adding-intelligems-script-to-your-theme) to all themes that will be included in the test!

-2. Create a new Theme Test by clicking "Create a Test" on the Intelligems homepage, then choosing "Content Test" and then "Theme Test"
+2. Create a new Theme Test by clicking "Create New Test" on the [Intelligems homepage](https://app.intelligems.io/), then choose "Content Test" and then "Theme Test"

 3. Rename "New Group 1" to match the name of your new theme.